AuxXxilium/AuxXxilium/README.md

 ## Arc Project

-- <a href="https://github.com/AuxXxilium/arc">Arc</a> is a customized Redpill Loader for DSM 7.x (Xpenology) with enhanced Hardwaresupport, Addons and semi-automated Installation (automated SataPortMap and Disk configuration).
-User interaction required and more customization options.
-Recommended for User that have access to the Machine (Homesystems).
+- <a href="https://github.com/AuxXxilium/arc">Arc</a> is a customized Redpill Loader for DSM 7.x (Xpenology) with enhanced Hardwaresupport, Addons and guided Installation.
+User interaction is required and more customization options are built-in.

 - <a href="https://github.com/AuxXxilium/AuxXxilium/wiki">Wiki and Informations</a>